C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 - How do Wikipedia users involved in discussions and debates try to reach a consensus?

 ### 4.b Historical articles in constant motion
 Historical narratives are not stable; instead, they change over time.
 Now let’s see how the Wikipedia article of the September 11 attacks has changed since its creation.
 The links below refer to two pages with the most recent revisions of the article.
-Click on the two links and try to detect all the editing changes of the article and the editors who have made those changes.
+Please click on the two links below, which contain the most recent editing changes to the article and the editors who made those changes.
+While you read the pages, please pay attention to:

+1. the type of editing changes, e.g., correcting vocabulary and grammar mistakes, adding more visual materials, reorganizing the text of the article, etc.
+2. the editors who make those changes.

+For more information on how to use the "view history" portal, please watch the video in assignment 2.b.

 [Revision history page 1](https://en.wikipedia.org/w/index.php?title=September_11_attacks&action=history&dir=prev&offset=20231126232142%7C1187018579)